zzsi/gdrive-watcher/README.md

-<package-name> is a library for ....
+`gdrive-watcher` is a library for watching file updates to a google drive folder.

 Set the environment variable for your google service account: